Places to stay in Covington, Kentucky

 Things to see and do, places to eat in Covington

-Dixie Chili ( Dining / Other ).
-Located at 733 Monmouth Street, Newport, 1 mile from the center of Covington.
+Dixie Chili Inc ( Dining / Mexican ).
+Located at 2421 Madison Avenue.
 Founded in 1929 by Nicholas D. Sarakatsannis, Dixie Chili set the standard for quality food at reasonable prices.
 "Papa Nick" developed his secret chili recipe using only the highest quality ingredients: 96% Fat Free Beef Chuck, Wisconsin Cheddar Cheese, Bermuda Onions, and 100% Semolina Wheat Spaghetti.
-He passed the recipe down to his sons — George, Chris, Panny and Spiros — who continue to serve the delicious and nutritious chili Nick served back in 1929, fresh from the kettle, everyday.
+He passed the recipe down to his sons - George, Chris, Panny and Spiros - who continue to serve the delicious and nutritious chili Nick served back in 1929, fresh from the kettle, everyday.

 Longhorn Steakhouse ( Dining / Steak ).
 Located at 200 Cross Roads Boulevard, Newport, 2 miles from the center of Covington.
 LongHorn Steakhouse restaurant serves the highest quality beef, ribs, chops,